TEF

 CSR & Funding

 TEF is a Section 8 company eligible to receive CSR contributions under Schedule VII of the Companies Act 2013.
-Companies with corporate social responsibility obligations may direct funds to TEF's governance research and public interest activities.
+Corporate bodies with corporate social responsibility obligations may direct funds to TEF's governance research and public interest activities.

 Eligibility